 On 19 August 1498, Anne agreed to marry Louis XII if he obtained an annulment from Joan within a year.
 Louis XII managed to get the annulment and Anne married the new king in 1499, making her twice the Queen of France.
 (Joan went on to become a saint of France.)

-Anne’s marriage contract stated that she personally retained rights to the duchy, and it would be the couple’s second child, son or daughter who would be Anne’s own heir, thus keeping the duchy separate from the throne of France.
-(The clause would not be respected.)
+Anne’s marriage contract stated that she personally retained rights to the duchy.
+The contract stated that it should be the couple’s second child, son or daughter who would be Anne’s own heir, thus keeping the duchy separate from the throne of France.
+(Sadly, the clause would not be respected in the future.)

 Anne was now 22-years old and her new husband was 15 years older than her.
 Historical reports suggest that Anne’s new husband Louis XII was deeply in love with his wife, although it is not clear that she reciprocated the feeling.